-50. Recognizing that a strong financial sector is critical to continued, sustainable growth in Mali, the government is determined to resolve the most pressing problems for the sector.
-In particular, the government undertakes to:
+55. Recognizing that a strong financial sector is critical to continued, sustainable growth in Mali, the government is determined to resolve the most pressing problems for the sector.
+In particular, the government has taken steps to:

 - Provide security for bank branches that have reopened in Northern Mali since August 2013. - Strengthen the bank created through the merger of the Malian Housing Bank (BHM) and the Malian Solidarity Bank (BMS), completed in March 2016.
+Its capital was increased to 34.6 billion CFAF compared with a normal standard of 5 billion CFAF.
 The next step involves cleaning up and strengthening the balance sheet of the new bank, which would help minimize risks to the public finances and make the bank sufficiently attractive to private investors.
-In a second stage, the government will take the necessary steps to seek participation from the private sector in the new bank, with the aim of eventually disengaging the state from it; - Contribute, in support of the actions of the BCEAO, to strengthening the credibility of the created reporting bureau (established in May 2015) through communication campaigns in order to increase the rate of collection of consent from clients of financial institutions; - Restore confidence in the micro-finance sector by implementing an action plan in 2016 to reform the sector.
-In order to clean up the microfinance sector, the government undertakes to implement the following measures agreed with the World Bank: in 2016, (i) the audit of decentralized financial systems (SFDs) which are in difficulty, (ii) adopting a favorable compensation rule for small depositors of the SFDs to be liquidated and (iii) the signature of the withdrawal of approval notices for SFDs which have already been audited and must be liquidated; in 2017, (i) the liquidation of at least two SFDs which have been subject to a withdrawal of authorization, (ii) the implementation of the recommendations from the audit of SFDs, and (iii) the execution of SFD inspection mission program.
+In a second stage, the government will take the necessary steps to seek participation from the private sector in the new bank, with the aim of eventually disengaging the state from it; - Contribute, in support of the actions of the BCEAO, to strengthening the credibility of the credit bureau (established in May 2015) through communication campaigns in order to increase the rate of collection of consent from clients of financial institutions.
+Good progress has been made in this regard, with the successful passing by Malian banks of the compliance tests for this system. - Restore confidence in the micro-finance sector by implementing an action plan in 2016 to reform the sector.
+In order to clean up the microfinance sector, the government has implemented the following measures agreed with the World Bank: in 2016, (i) the audit of 32 decentralized financial systems (SFDs) which are in difficulty including 2 networks,; the TOR for the extension of this audit to all troubled SFDs are already available (ii) adopting a favorable compensation rule for small depositors of the SFDs to be liquidated which has been experimented with Jemeni and (iii) the signature of the withdrawal of approval notices from 23 SFDs which have already been audited and must be liquidated; in 2017, the government will take steps for the liquidation of at least two SFDs which have been subject to a withdrawal of authorization. - In order to reduce non-performing loans, the government will focus its intervention on the two main sources of the impaired loans, former Malian Development Bank (BDM) loans and the non-operating property held by the banking system.
+To that effect, it is in the process of i) recruiting a specialized firm to suggest practical solutions to the non-operating property, and ii) will process BDM's impaired loans using practical modalities suggested by the audit firm GMI, which is expected to produce its report shortly.
+The Government will design a strategy to reduce the level of non-performing loans in the banking system by June 2017 (Structural Benchmark, Table 4).